micurs/ur-frontend/readme.md

 # Conclusion

 Using the `Universal-router` on the front-end with React seems to work pretty well.
-I like the deneral approach of the library focused on matching a path with an available route and leaving to the client the decision on the data to return by the action function.
+I like the general approach of the library focused on matching a path with an available route and leaving to the developer the decision on the data to return by the action function.
+This is the approach that makes this router working with different framework even on the backend with Express or Koa.

 This approach works well for single page applications that render their pages completely in the frontend.
 With Universal-router you can manage complex routes and structure your react application the way it makes sense to you.